On Quantum Sobolev Inequalities: Proofs

 \subsubsection{Semiclassical Littlewood--Paley decomposition}

-We refer for example to \cite{triebel_theory_1992, bahouri_fourier_2011} for details on the Littlewood--Paley decomposition in the classical case.
-As in the classical case, we let $\varphi$ be a smooth function of the phase space compactly supported in an annulus $\cC = \set{z\in\Rdd, r \leq \n{z} \leq R}$ such that it is a dyadic partition of the unity, i.e for any $z\neq 0$,
+We refer for example to~\cite{triebel_theory_1992, bahouri_fourier_2011} for details on the Littlewood--Paley decomposition in the classical case as well as the classical analogue of the results stated in this section.
+As in the classical case, we let $\varphi$ be a smooth function of the phase space compactly supported in an annulus $\cC = \set{z\in\Rdd : r \leq \n{z} \leq R}$ such that it is a dyadic partition of the unity, i.e for any $z\neq 0$,

 where $\varphi_j(z) = \varphi(2^{-j}\,z)$, so $\widehat{\varphi_j} = 2^{jd}\,\widehat{\varphi}(2^j\,z)$.
 To define the quantum analogue of the dyadic block $\triangle_j$ for an operator $\op$, we can use the semiclassical convolution~\eqref{eq:semiclassical_convolution_def}.
 It leads us to define